dotmesh-io/docs/hugo/content/install-setup/gke.md

 This guide will show you how to install dotmesh onto a Kubernetes cluster provisioned on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
-We support Kubernetes 1.7 or 1.8 GKE clusters, running the Ubuntu image type.
+We support Kubernetes 1.7, 1.8 and 1.9 GKE clusters, **only if they are running the Ubuntu image type**.

 ## Authenticate